Calli-ope/Calli-ope/README.md

 ## Hey, I'm Konrad 👋

-I'm currently studying **Computer Science** 👨‍💻 as an undergraduate in Berlin, Germany 🇩🇪, in cooperation Hitachi Rail.
+I'm currently studying **Computer Science** 👨‍💻 as an undergraduate in Berlin, Germany 🇩🇪, in cooperation Hitachi Rail 🚅.

-I like to work with the following technologies:
+The **technologies** 👾 I most enjoy working with are the following:

 <p align="center">
   <a href="https://skillicons.dev">